Submitty/submitty.github.io/_docs/developer/getting_started/commit_to_PR_from_fork.md

     and review the PR and make code edits and new commits to your local branch as needed.

-    Note: make sure your git credentials are set before pulling or pushing to a forked branch.
-You can do this with the following commands.
-Use the --global flag if you want to set this outside of just Submitty.
-    '''
-    git config user.name "Your Name"
-    git config user.email "Your Email"
-    '''

 5. In order to push the changes to the contributor's fork (and the PR